William Butler (British Army officer): Military career

+Family and Retirement

+Butler married on 11 June 1877 Elizabeth Thompson, an accomplished painter of battle scenes, notably The Roll Call (1874), Quatre Bras (1875), Rorke's Drift (1881), The Camel Corps (1891), and The Dawn of Waterloo (1895).

+Her most famous painting, the 1881 Scotland Forever! depicts a strategically meaningful charge of the British heavy cavalry regiment - the Royal Scots Greys at the Battle of Waterloo in June 1815.
+As Lady Elizabeth had never observed battle, she arranged to view Sir William's regiment in practice maneuvers - even positioning herself to view several charges head-on.

+They had six children.
+His elder daughter, Elizabeth Butler, married Lt.-Col. Randolph Albert Fitzhardinge Kingscote (6 Feb 1867 – 8 Dec 1940).
+On 24 July 1903 and his younger daughter, Eileen Butler, married Jenico Preston, 15th Viscount Gormanston (16 July 1879 – 7 November 1925) on 26 October 1911.

 In October 1905, having reached the age limit of sixty-seven, he was placed on the retired list.
 The few years of life which remained to him he spent at Bansha Castle in Ireland, devoted chiefly to the cause of education.
 He was a frequent lecturer both in Dublin and the provinces on historical, social, and economic matters.
 Butler was known as a Home Ruler and an admirer of Charles Stewart Parnell.
 He was a member of the Senate of the National University of Ireland, and a commissioner of the Board of National Education.
 In June 1906, he was elevated as a Knight Grand Cross of the Order of the Bath in the 1906 Birthday Honours, and in 1909 he was sworn of the Irish Privy Council.

 Butler died at Bansha Castle and was buried at the cemetery of Killaldriffe, a few miles distant and not far from his ancestral home.

 He had long been known as a descriptive writer, since his publication of The Great Lone Land (1872), describing the Red River Expedition in suppression of the Red River Rebellion, and subsequent travel across Western Canada for the Government, to report on conditions there.
 Other works include biographies of Charles George Gordon (1889) and Sir George Colley (1899).
 In his biography of Gordon, he wrote the epigram "The nation that will insist upon drawing a broad line of demarcation between the fighting man and the thinking man is liable to find its fighting done by fools and its thinking by cowards"^{:85} which has since frequently been misattributed to Thucydides.

 General Butler had started work on his autobiography a few years before his death but died before it was completed.
-His youngest daughter, Eileen, who married Viscount Gormanston, completed the work and had it published in 1911.
+His youngest daughter, Eileen, Lady Gormanston, completed the work and had it published in 1911.
 Lady Gormanston found among his papers a poem he had written, which began: